Enabling a hardware TOTP token (console) - AWS Identity and Access Management

 Submit your request immediately after generating the authentication codes.
 If you generate the codes and then wait too long to submit the request, the MFA device successfully associates with the user but the MFA device becomes out of sync.
 This happens because time-based one-time passwords (TOTP) expire after a short period of time.
 If this happens, you can resync the device.

 The device is ready for use with AWS.
-For information about using MFA with the AWS Management Console, see Using MFA devices with your IAM sign-in page.
+For information about using MFA with the AWS Management Console, see MFA enabled sign-in.

 Enable a hardware TOTP token for another IAM user (console)